 "I still think Tomoki Kurokawa is hotter," Kasumi muttered despite her lingering gaze on the photo.

 "Whatever you guys say," Akemi sighed, sipping on her milkshake again as she returned her gaze to the window.

 Akemi was working on her homework in the living room that evening when her older sister sat on the long couch beside her.

-"You should do that in your room," The woman said, turning on the television.
+"You should do that in your room," The woman turned on the television.
 "Has my show started yet?"

 "Nope," Akemi replied as her sister changed the channel to the evening news and momentarily returned to the kitchen.

 "As for business news, the merging of Fukuda Cargo and Ryuuzaki Navigation was officially announced in a press conference in Shinjuku today..."

 "We're very pleased with the success of this merging," A clear, male voice sent Akemi looking up from her homework.
 To her surprise, it was the face of the man in the magazine as cameras furiously flashed before him.

 "We're looking forward to our future endeavors with Fukuda Cargo, and we are thankful to finally have them with us..."

 Her sister returned from the kitchen, a bowl of potato chips in hand as she placed them on the table beside Akemi's books.